 - Independent Directors.
 Our Board should include at least enough independent directors (as determined by NASDAQ rules and applicable laws and regulations) to satisfy the independent director requirements of such rules, laws and regulations. - Other Directors.
 Subject to the right of the Corporate Governance Committee and our Board to decide otherwise when appropriate, our CEO generally should be a director.
-Additionally, depending on the circumstances, certain other members of management, as well as individuals having relationships with the Company that prevent them from being independent directors, may be deemed to be appropriate members of our Board. - · General Criteria for Each Director: Candidates for positions on our Board should possess certain qualities.
-In particular, a director should: - be an individual of the highest character and integrity; - be free of any conflict of interest that would violate any applicable laws, rules, or regulations or interfere with the proper performance of the responsibilities of a director; - · be willing and able to devote sufficient time to the affairs of the Company; and - · have the capacity and desire to represent the balanced, best interests of our stockholders as a whole.
+Additionally, depending on the circumstances, certain other members of management, as well as individuals having relationships with the Company that prevent them from being independent directors, may be deemed to be appropriate members of our Board. - · General Criteria for Each Director.
+Candidates for positions on our Board should possess certain qualities.
+In particular, a director should: - be an individual of the highest character and integrity; - be free of any conflict of interest that would violate any applicable laws, rules, or regulations or interfere with the proper performance of the responsibilities of a director; - · be willing and able to devote sufficient time to the affairs of the Company; - · have the capacity and desire to represent the balanced, best interests of our stockholders as a whole; and - bring diverse perspectives to our Board as well as sound business acumen.